 If you often buy things online and you opt for an apartment with just normal post box, you may have to check whether there are convenience stores near your apartment or not.

 View the layout and check if you are fine with the shape of your room.
 In Japan, you might encounter rooms that are in weird shape like a triangle or bathroom set in a strange place.
-Layout is an essential material to judge as well.
+The layout is an essential material to judge as well.

-Try to find more than one real estate agent to get enough information
+Reach out to more than one real estate agent

 Before going to the real estate agent, it is better to look up for listings available online to familiarize yourself with the average price at the neighborhood you want to live in.